 Instagram.
 Since it’s a more image-oriented social media platform, the visual components should be on the high-level.
 The app focuses on custom user experience and includes such features as advanced profile customization, geolocation, extend search system, tagging opportunity, smooth image load, and wide photo editing tools.
 Such an app will take over 1200 hours of development time, while the final cost may be from $105,000 to $150,000.

 Spotify.
-The music streaming service focus on audio content manipulations.
-Except for advanced search system, artist/album extended database, preference, and suggestion engines, the business owner should consider additional costs (like the cost for music licensing and music hosting, advertising, etc.).
+The music streaming service focuses on audio content manipulations.
+Except for an advanced search system, artist/album extended database, preference, and suggestion engines, the business owner should consider additional costs (like the cost for music licensing and music hosting, advertising, etc.).
 The minimum time development requires 850 hours, which will be $110,000-$170,000.

 Uber.
 Today Uber-like applications go viral because of the service-providing convenience.
 The user-friendly interface is a crucial element of such apps.
 Another thing that you need to keep in mind, is that you need to develop two apps instead of one.
 The key role of on-demand services apps is to link suppliers and consumers, therefore, you need two apps with a different set of features.
 Special attention should be given to the payment management system, booking options, and convenient search options.
 To build a customer-version app will take around 500 hours.
 The supplier’s version of the app with geolocation, status updates, and reply system will take around 400 hours.
 The total budget (including admin panel and UI/UX solutions) will be about $120,000-150,000.

-“How to create the app from scratch?” is the most commonly asked question among our clients and leads.
+“How to create the app from scratch?” is the most asked question among our clients and leads.
 And while you are not a tech enthusiast and don’t know all the peculiarities of mobile app development, we are here to help you.